rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 Prefer String Literal equals Method
 -------------------------------------

-The equals method is widely used in software development.
+The equals method is widely used.
 Some usages can cause due to the right-hand side of the method object reference being null.
 When using the `equals` method to compare some variable to a String Literal, developers could overcome null point errors by allowing the